Mecha-Karen/Documentation/README.md

 ## Compiling the documentation
 In order to build the API into HTML files for testing and other reasons, follow the steps below:

+### Requirements
+Inorder to build our documentation you will need `Python3` installed.\
+Once you have that you will also need the following libraries installed as well:

+* Sphinx
+* Colorama

+And then your good to go.

 ### Step 1
 Clone the repository
 ```sh